|

 Q: How Long Does It Take to Divorce in North Carolina?

 A: It takes at least one year to divorce in North Carolina once the separation period is factored in.
-North Carolina law requires married couples to be separated (physically living apart) for at least one full year.
+North Carolina law requires married couples to be separated for a year.
 You do not have to have a written separation agreement, but you cannot live with your spouse.
-Once the separation period has ended, you may file for divorce.
-The length of that process will largely depend on the complexity of your case and the willingness of both parties to agree to the terms of the divorce.
+After this period, you may file for divorce.
+The length of the process after your file will largely depend on the complexity of your case and the willingness of both parties to agree to the terms of the divorce.

 Q: Is North Carolina a 50-50 Divorce State?